 (2) A licence under the principal Act cannot impose any standards, specifications, or conditions in respect of a pipeline described in subclause (1) except to the extent that they relate to the operation or maintenance of the pipeline.

-”.

 9 The amendment by the Statutes (Repeals and Minor Amendments) Act 2000 s.
 30 is not included because of an error in the reference to the provision to be amended.

+10 The amendment in the Petroleum Safety Act 1999 s.
+92 that was to amend this Act was deleted by the Petroleum Legislation Amendment and Repeal Act 2005 s.
+51 before the amendment came into operation.

-10 The Fourth Schedule was inserted by the Metric Conversion Act Amendment Act 1975.
+11 The Fourth Schedule was inserted by the Metric Conversion Act Amendment Act 1975.

+12 The Acts Amendment (Petroleum) Act 1990 s.
+148(2) is a savings provision of no further effect.

-11 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
+13 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
 5, the State Administrative Tribunal Act 2004 s.
 167 and 169, and the State Administrative Tribunal Regulations 2004 r.
 28 and 42 deal with certain transitional issues some of which may be relevant for this Act.

-12 The amendment in the Petroleum Safety Act 1999 Sch.
-2 that was to amend this Act was repealed by the Petroleum Legislation Amendment and Repeal Act 2005 s.
-51 before the amendment came into operation.

-13 On the date as at which this compilation was prepared, the Native Title (State Provisions) Act 1999 s.
+14 On the date as at which this reprint was prepared, the Native Title (State Provisions) Act 1999 s.
 7.3, which gives effect to Sch.
 2, had not come into operation.
 It reads as follows:

-“

 7.3.
 Consequential amendments